 Before joining Banner & Witcoff, Mr. Katz was a patent examiner at the USPTO.
 In that capacity, he examined patent applications for article and material handling devices covering a broad range of applications including robotics, conveyors, and loading and unloading vehicles.
 Mr. Katz also worked as a mechanical engineer at Digital Equipment Corporation's High Performance Systems where he designed mechanical, electrical, and electromechanical devices for main-frame computers.
 Additionally, he is a co-inventor of U.S. Patent No. 4,723,549 entitled "Method and Apparatus for Dilating Blood Vessels."

 Mr. Katz earned his Bachelor of Science degree in Mechanical Engineering from Carnegie-Mellon University, and his Juris Doctor degree, with honors, from George Washington University.
-He is admitted to practice before many courts including the U.S. Court of Appeals for the Federal Circuit and the U.S. District Court for the Eastern District of Virginia.
+He is admitted to practice before many courts including the U.S. Supreme Court, the U.S. Court of Appeals for the Federal Circuit and the U.S. District Court for the Eastern District of Virginia.
 He is a member of the bar in Virginia and the District of Columbia, and is registered to practice before the U.S. Patent and Trademark Office.

-Mr. Katz practices in the Washington, DC office of Banner & Witcoff, Ltd.
+Mr. Katz practices in the Washington, D.C. office of Banner & Witcoff, Ltd.